• English

 You cannot choose a family, as the saying goes, that, of course, also applies to each of us, with all its advantages and disadvantages.
 However, what Mautner Markhof is able to give to all its members and descendants is the certainty that all dreams, wishes and imaginations can be realized with dedication, commitment, faith, will and perseverance.

 Adolf Ignaz was brave, progressive, creative and revolutionary.
 He created, effected, shaped, produced and – above all else – had the heart in the right place.
-Preserving his spirit therefore means not only being the beneficiary of material and social values, but also courageously follow new paths, believing in oneself and creating one’s own trend-setting ideas and projects.
+Preserving his spirit therefore means not only being the beneficiary of material and social privileges, but also courageously follow new paths, believing in oneself and creating one’s own trend-setting ideas and projects.

 “Innovate don’t imitate” – or to put it in Gustav Mahler’s words: “Tradition is to pass on the fire and not to worship the ashes”.